JanWen/gnar_score/README.md

 # Combining Statistical and Elo Model
-The superior predictive ability of the earlier model, can be used to improve our elo system by incorporating its predictions into our expected out come.
+The superior predictive ability of the earlier model can be used to improve the elo system by incorporating its predictions into the expected out come.
-The formula above can be outdated, so the expected score is combined with the weighted output of the gaussian statistical model.
+The formula above can be updated, so the expected score is combined with the weighted output of the gaussian statistical model.

 ```py
 expected_score = 1/(1+10**((opponent_elo-old_elo)/480))